'Rash' Of Fifth Disease Making The Rounds In North Texas

 NORTH TEXAS (CBSDFW.COM) – It’s the season of sickness, and one virus that’s making the rounds is fairly common among children.
 It’s called Fifth Disease.

 “I’m not overly concerned usually when my kids are sick, so for me to take him to the doctor was kind of a big deal,” Shellie Eldredge said when talking about her 5-year-old son Charlie.
-She felt she needed to have him checked out when he developed a rash, and the typical medicines weren’t helping.
+She felt she needed to have him checked out when he developed a rasha and the typical medicines weren’t helping.

 “He had a slight runny nose maybe a week or two before,” she said.

-That runny nose, along with the rash, are both symptoms of Fifth Disease.
+A runny nose, along with the rash, are both symptoms of Fifth Disease.

 “The first symptoms will usually be common cold type symptoms and maybe some fever,” explained Dr. Justin Smith, a pediatrician with Cook Children’s.
 He told CBS 11 News the illness is actually very common.
 It can start with a cough, runny nose or even a fever, but the hallmark symptom is a rash that develops as the virus runs its course.